- Apply & Enrol

 - RCP – Competent through Recognition.

-Regardless of whether you are studying a full qualification, skill set or short course, you will receive a printed Certificate upon successful completion of the course.
+Regardless of whether you are studying a full qualification, skill set or short course, you will receive a Certificate upon successful completion of the course.

 For further information in regards to your results, please speak directly with your teacher/s and/or a Student Counsellor.